mauricio/mauricio.github.com/_posts/2014-02-24-ruby-object-conversions.md

 }
 {% endhighlight %}

 The code is rather simple, first, it checks if the type already is the type we want to convert to.
 If it is, return it.
-Then call `convert_type` with the value, type and conversion method.
+Otherwise call `convert_type` with the value, type and conversion method.

 `convert_type`, in turn, will check if the object implements the conversion method.
 In our case, it would check if the object implements `to_str`.
 Also, it only does the conversion if the method is in the list above, if it isn't one of those methods it would just ignore it and not perform any conversion.